-When we were in Dubai last April, we travelled with Norwegian Airline Shuttle, a budget airline operating from Dubai Airport’s Terminal 2.
+Travelling to the UAE last April, we flew with Norwegian Airlines, a budget airline using Dubai Terminal 2.

 According to the Dubai Airport website, the renowned Dubai Duty Free covers 5400 sq. metres of shopper’s paradise.
-Well, it’s certainly not located in Terminal 2.
+Well, it’s certainly not located in Dubai Terminal 2.
 There’s only one shop in Terminal 2.
-A rather uninteresting one.
-That, and just a few cafeterias.
+A rather uninspiring one.
+That, and a few cafeterias.
+Equally uninspiring.

 In Terminal 2, you don’t see the usual crowd of businessmen hunched over their laptops.
 Most seem to be migrant workers, aid workers or tired journos.
 And Norwegian tourists.
 Not many wheeled carry-ons here.
 Instead, worn holdalls, plastic bags and cardboard boxes abound.
 Held together by tape.